MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-interact-with-a-multisig-contract.md

 ![Confirm function with hash](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/confirm-hash-field.png)

 6. MyCrypto will now ask you unlock your address.
 Keep in mind that this has to be done from the address of a **different owner**, not the one you sent the previous transaction with.
 After unlocking, you can leave the `Value` field empty.
 7. Generate & send the transaction.

 If your multisig requires more confirmations, you will have to repeat the confirmation process for each owner until it reaches the necessary approvals.
 Luckily, the `_h` value is the same for each of them.
 Once you have reached the minimum required amount of confirmations, you will be able to see that the transfer has been made ([example](https://etherscan.io/tx/0x47e4cc8748e296d9b5d85ebd9bd705177bb1940517b084a2efcca11feeb2391d)).

 ![Withdrawal executed](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/withdrawal-success-after-confirm.png)

+This concludes the steps which need to be taken in order to withdraw ether from the multisig contract.
+If you wish to also withdraw tokens from the multisig contract, you can find our guide on doing so [here](/how-to/sending/how-to-send-tokens-from-a-multisig-contract).